Lantianzz/Scorecard-Bundle/README.md

 - [Future Fix] In several functions of WOE and ChiMerge module,  vector outer product is used to get the boolean mask matrix between two vectors.
 This may cause memory error if the feature has too many unique values (e.g.  a feature whose sample size is 350,000 and number of unique values is 10,000  caused this error in a 8G RAM laptop when calculating WOE).
 The tricky thing is the error message may not be "memory error" and this makes it harder for user to debug ( the current error message could be `TypeError: 'bool' object is not iterable` or  `DeprecationWarning:  elementwise comparison failed`).
 The next release will add proper error message for this rare error.

+- [Future Fix] songshijun007 brought up an issue about the raise of KeyError due to too few unique values on training set and more extreme values in the test set.
+This issue has been resolved and the modified `ChiMerge.py` has been pushed to Master branch.
+Therefore, to avoid this bug, please replace your local ChiMerge.py` with the one on Master branch now, or see the issue and replace the `_assign_interval_base` function and `chi_merge_vector` function in `scorecardbundle.feature_discretization.ChiMerge` with the following version to fix this problem (issue url: https://github.com/Lantianzz/Scorecard-Bundle/issues/1#issue-565173725).

 ### Updates Log

 #### V1.0.2